frconor-ebook/meditations/_posts/2025-02-05-discerning-ones-vocation.md

 stopped where He was going.
 He turned towards these individuals.

 Maybe these days in your life, Our Lord is turning and looking at you.
-"And He said to them, 'What do you seek?'"
+"And he said to them, 'What do you seek?'"
 (John 1:38).

 Because truly they were seeking.
 Maybe, like Samuel, they really didn\'t know what they were seeking.
 But they knew they were seeking something.